Full plan for three agents

 We investigate the notion of an explanation for a plan of MMP, based on visualization of the plan as a short sequence of images representing time segments, where in each time segment the trajectories of the agents are disjoint, clearly illustrating the safety of the plan.
 Presenting the plan in this way makes it very easy for a human to recognize the plan is collision free because recognizing line intersections happens very early in the cognitive process.
 Giving MMP algorithms the ability to explain their solutions to humans would greatly shorten the trust-gap between motion planning research experts and daily-users of these algorithms, consequentially allowing MMP algorithms to be further utilized within safety-critical systems.

-J. Kottinger, S. Almagor, and M. Lahijanian, “MAPS-X: Explainable Multi-Robot Motion Planning via Segmentation,” in Proceedings of the IEEE International Conference on Robotics and Automation, Xi’an, China, 2021.
+J. Kottinger, S. Almagor, and M. Lahijanian, “MAPS-X: Explainable Multi-Robot Motion Planning via Segmentation,” in Int’l Conference on Robotics and Automation (ICRA), Xi’an, China, 2021.

 J. Kottinger, S. Shaull Almagor, and M. Lahijanian, “Explainable Multi-Agent Path Planning,” in Workshop on Explainable and Trustworthy Robot Decision Making for Scientific Data Collection, 2020.

 S. Almagor and M. Lahijanian, “Explainable Multi Agent Path Finding,” in Proceedings of the 19th International Conference on Autonomous Agents and MultiAgent Systems, Richland, SC, 2020, pp. 34–42.